broadinstitute/polyphonia/README.md

 [**Polyphony**](https://www.youtube.com/watch?v=teh22szdnRQ) describes music containing multiple simultaneous voices with their own melodies, like ["We Will Fall Together" by Streetlight Manifesto](https://www.youtube.com/watch?v=SOqenYis1iQ), ["Somebody That I Used to Know" by Walk off the Earth](https://www.youtube.com/watch?v=d9NF2edxy-M), ["exile" by Taylor Swift with Bon Iver](https://www.youtube.com/watch?v=osdoLjUNFnA), ["Daddy Cool" by Boney M](https://www.youtube.com/watch?v=tHyHOUShOg8), ["Come As You Are" by Nirvana](https://www.youtube.com/watch?v=vabnZ9-ex7o), ["Severed" by The Decemberists](https://www.youtube.com/watch?v=ksTFj6L0mao), and to at least some extent most music created in recent memory.

-[**Diafonia**](https://translate.google.com/?sl=it&tl=en&text=diafonia&op=translate) means crosstalk in Italian, Portuguese, and Haitian creole, and is very close to the words for crosstalk in Spanish (diafonía) and French (diaphonie).
+[**Diafonia**](https://translate.google.com/?sl=it&tl=en&text=diafonia&op=translate) means crosstalk in Italian, Portuguese, and Haitian Creole, and is very close to the words for crosstalk in Spanish (diafonía) and French (diaphonie).
 In Italian, diafonia also refers to the simultaneous presence of multiple voices, in music and otherwise.

 In addition to being the name of our software package, **Polyphonia** is also the name of [a particularly beautiful abstract ballet](https://www.nycballet.com/discover/ballet-repertory/polyphonia/) created by Christopher Wheeldon for New York City Ballet.
+I think you will find it captures the essence of cross-contamination quite nicely.
 You can watch an excerpt by clicking the preview image below:

 [<img width="1157" alt="ballet_video_preview" src="https://user-images.githubusercontent.com/6245320/121761826-3421c900-cb00-11eb-8712-544ab801fe3c.png">](http://www.youtube.com/watch?v=MOhvllhQo8A)

-I think you will find it captures the essence of cross-contamination quite nicely.